joshuasa/sbox-azu-func1/README.md

 ## Deploy to Azure

 Deploy to Function App.
 A Function App lets you group functions as a logic unit for easier management.
-Requires Azure Storage account for data and a hosting plan.
+Requires Azure **Storage Account** for data and a **Hosting Plan**.

 Select `Deploy to Function App...` in Azure Functions Explorer.